 Now, about mid-summer, is the time we anticipate the inevitable dog days to come as we watch our pincushion fields go barren and eagerly wait for protea season.
 However, the warm weather is no match for Grevillea flowers, they’re fuss-free sun-lovers that stand up to the rising mercury and add some much-needed color during this transitional period.
-These lollipop-like flowers, also referred to as Bush Lollies, Bush Toothbrush and Spiderman, provide masses of summery blooms that add excitement, color, and fabulous texture in and out of the fields.
+These lollipop-like flowers, also referred to as Bush Lollies, Bush Toothbrush and Spiderman, provide masses of summery blooms that add, color, and fabulous texture in and out of the fields.
 Their popularity comes from their willingness to flower and flower.
 Here are just a few of the varieties being harvested.

 'Honey Gem' A fabulous of cultivar G. banksii and G. pteridifolia.
 Flowers are apricot with orange-yellow style and the leaves have silvery reverse.

 'Misty Pink' A vigorous and hardy free flowering shrub with grayish leaves.
 Spectacular pink and cream 6 to 7” blooms in terminal clusters of six or more.

 'Superb' One of the best bloomers with pink, peach and creamy colored flowers.